JYOTIPM1999/Chat_App/README.md

 This is Chat_App.
 You can use it for personal use and also you can make group with your friends.
 Tech Stack used- React, HTML, CSS, ChakraUI.
+I have build this app in just 4 days during my learing times.
 ![Screenshot (142)](https://user-images.githubusercontent.com/101392884/201879045-279ee93a-5942-461a-98b1-534501b2027b.png)

 ![Screenshot (143)](https://user-images.githubusercontent.com/101392884/201879252-8c213d43-11be-46eb-905b-8f70ca847a2a.png)